hans-jorg/rtalgs/README.md

 The code originally was developed for DOS.
 The code was ported to Linux and in the process expanded.
 It can now simulates many task sets and has a verbose option.

-The original (running) version can be found in the src-original folder.
+This repo has two versions:

-This repo has two branches:
+* src: a new (updated) code with a new input format.

-* master: with the new (updated) code with a new input format.
+* src-original: the original one (running and using the old input format)

-* main: with the original code (running and using the old input format)
+# Usage

-# Use
+## new version

     rtalgs: calculate the schedulability of a task set
     Usage:	rtalgs { [-r] [-e] [-l] [-m] } [-a] [-w <size>] [-v] <taskset file>
     where